LyingCortex/microwave-filter-synthesis-rust/docs/development-guide.md

 ## Recommended Development Order

-If we want the cleanest path with the least rework, the implementation order should be:
+The original architectural cleanup has mostly landed.
+The current development order should be:

-1. finalize domain vocabulary and constructors
+1. tighten domain vocabulary around filter class, approximation family, and normalized prototype intent
-2. finish frequency mapping and zero-normalization semantics
-3. build robust polynomial infrastructure
-4. integrate generalized Chebyshev helper outputs into the main approximation path
-5. split matrix storage from matrix synthesis
-6. add topology transforms
-7. implement a real response solver
+2. expand polynomial validation and coefficient-convention tests
+3. broaden generalized Chebyshev literature fixtures and benchmark cases
+4. remove or narrow the matrix-synthesis placeholder fallback
+5. expose topology rotation reports only when their artifact shape is stable
-8. add adapters such as Python bindings
+6. add adapters such as Python bindings after the Rust artifact model settles

-This order keeps dependencies flowing one way and prevents backend details from shaping the top-level API too early.
+This keeps dependencies flowing one way while acknowledging the current crate already has real response solving and topology transform facades.

 ## Concrete Near-Term Refactors

 These are the most worthwhile refactors before the crate becomes larger:

-1. Move `TransmissionZero` normalization policy into a more explicit domain API.
+1. Make the domain vocabulary more explicit: `FilterSpec` is currently a normalized-prototype spec, not a full filter-class model.
-2. Keep matrix synthesis outside `CouplingMatrix` itself and evolve the synthesizer boundary as algorithms become more realistic.
+2. Keep matrix synthesis outside `CouplingMatrix` itself and reduce the cases that fall back to `MatrixSynthesisMethod::PlaceholderFallback`.
-3. Let `response` expose only evaluated response types and keep backend details private.
-4. Keep expanding the generalized Chebyshev helper layer until it can replace placeholder approximation coefficients in the main path.
-5. Continue using directory modules such as `src/approx/` and `src/response/` once a subsystem has multiple responsibilities, and apply the same pattern to `matrix` or `spec` when it meaningfully reduces coupling.
+3. Continue keeping response backend details private while adding regression coverage for physically meaningful responses.
+4. Promote generalized Chebyshev artifacts from "debuggable helper output" into fully documented prototype artifacts with stable coefficient conventions.
+5. Add explicit topology rotation/report artifacts only after their invariants are clear enough to keep public.

 ## Coding Guidelines